UCL/cath-gemma/gemma_update_spring_2017_notes.md

 ### Practical Deployability

- * Ideally work with whoever is likely to be running GeMMA in the near future to ensure they're happy the code is usable.
-If so, whom?
+ * Ideally work with Natalie and Sayoni to ensure they're happy the code is usable.
- * Possibly try to get that person started on running GeMMA across v4.1.0?
+ * Possibly try to get Natalie and Sayonie started on running GeMMA across v4.1.0?

 Available GeMMA Results for Comparison
 --